 DV: At the age of 45..?

 LD: Yeah, I started late but there was no money.
-You don’t have any money and you’re not part of the studio system.
+You didn’t have any money and you weren’t a part of the studio system.

 DV: So what did you do career-wise in that interim?